barneyb/calfeed/README.md

 I'm an umbrella project for sucking in calendar information from "bad" sources, and aggregating it into nice iCalendar feeds.
-The sources don't have to be bad, as iCalendar itself is supported, but if you just need aggregation if iCalendar, there are better ways to go about it.
+The sources don't have to be bad, as iCalendar itself is supported, but if you just need aggregation of iCalendar, there are better ways to go about it.

 You probably want to start by downloading at TSSS calendar page and then run the